Ayad Allawi Fast Facts

 1978 - Survives an assassination attempt by Hussein supporters.
 He is beaten with an ax and hospitalized for almost a year.

-1991 - Co-founds the Iraqi National Accord, a group in opposition to the Hussein led Baath Party, of which Allawi was a former member.
+1991 - Co-founds the Iraqi National Accord, a group in opposition to the Hussein led Baath Party.

 April 2003 - Returns to Iraq when Baghdad falls to the Coalition forces.